johnson14988/Note-Validating-Protocol/README.md

 ## Suggested Style for Schemas
 1. Contain generic fields:
    - id -> unique identifier of the instance such as its unique name or a certain index
-   - class -> classification of the instance described by the schema
    - desc -> description of the instance itself
    - tags -> an array containing all tags to the instance
 2. Avoid schema-specific nomenclature